Bayesian Joint Chance Constrained Optimization: Approximations and Statistical Consistency: Introduction

-The posterior can be computed in closed-form under conjugacy assumptions.
-However, these assumptions are restrictive and untenable for many application settings.
+\revt{A commonality among ~\cite{Aktekin2016,chitsazan2015bayesian,lai2011mean} is that they all use simplifying conjugate priors and likelihoods to obtain tractable posterior distributions.} \removet{The posterior can be computed in closed-form under conjugacy assumptions.} However, these simplifying assumptions are restrictive and untenable for many application settings.
 The computation of the posterior under more general conditions is intractable, since the evidence cannot be easily calculated.
 Consequently, there is a substantial body of work on {\it approximate Bayesian computation} focused on the question of efficiently and accurately approximating the posterior distribution.
 Broadly speaking, there are two classes of methods in approximate Bayesian computation: sampling methods and optimization-based methods.
 Markov chain Monte Carlo (MCMC) is the canonical sampling method, where the objective is to design a stationary Markov chain whose invariant distribution is precisely the posterior distribution.
 Initializing the Markov chain in an arbitrary initial state, after a `burn-in' period the state of the designed Markov chain is (roughly speaking) a sample from a distribution that closely approximates the invariant/posterior distribution (where closeness is typically measured in terms of the total variation distance).
 MCMC, however, is known to suffer from high variance, complex diagnostics, and has poor scaling properties with the problem dimension~\cite{blei2017variational}.
 Furthermore, as we will show below, sample-based methods in chance constrained settings can produce non-convex feasible sets, even when the `true' problem is convex feasible.
 Coupled with the high variance of the methods, it may not be appropriate to use MCMC (or other sampling methods) to solve data-driven chance constrained problems like (BJCCP).

 Variational Bayesian (VB) methods~\cite{blei2017variational}, in contrast, use optimization to compute an approximation to the posterior distribution from a class of `simpler' distribution functions (that does not, necessarily, contain the posterior) called the {\it variational family}, by minimizing divergence from the posterior distribution.
 Importantly, the posterior distribution being intractable, VB methods optimize a surrogate objective that lower bounds the divergence measure, and the optimizer of the surrogate is precisely the posterior distribution when the class of distributions includes it.
 The Kullback-Leibler divergence is a standard choice in VB methods~\cite{blei2017variational}, though there is increasing interest in $\alpha$-R\'enyi divergence as well~\cite{turner11} which yield approximations that have better support coverage.
 Broadly speaking, VB methods trade variance for bias; specifically, there is no sampling variance, but since the variational family does not contain the `true' posterior, there is often an unavoidable bias that is introduced.
 From the perspective of solving data-driven chance constrained stochastic optimization problems, this trade-off may be appropriate, since the approximation (under very general conditions, as we show) is often necessarily convex feasible.
 Consequently, we focus on Kullback-Leibler divergence-based VB methods and consider the question of asymptotic consistency (in the large sample limit) of the variational approximation (VBJCCP) to (BJCCP).